-The Conclusions section should include your answers to the following questions: What generalized behavior did you observe?
+Here you should answer the following questions: What behavior did you observe?
 Was it different from what you expected?
-Why? (e.g. What were the possible sources of uncertainties?
-Did you have any major experimental difficulties?)
-How do your results compare with the theory presented in your textbook or during lectures?
-Can you think of any other ways to check your theory with your data?
+Why?
+(E.g.: What were the possible sources of uncertainties?
+Did you have any major experimental difficulties?
+Was your initial prediction based on incorrect physics that you now understand) How do your results compare with the physics presented in your textbook or during lectures?
+What assumptions did you make in your analysis and were they justified?

-SAMPLE COVER SHEET

-PHYSICS 1102 LABORATORY REPORT
+SAMPLE COVER SHEET PHYSICS 1201 LABORATORY REPORT